SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/HOL step-by-step.md

 1. Similarly, now go to the folder **holidaybackup/processed**.

 2. Select the file **part-00000-tid5126373485025311044-8121f1d6-4c9d-4e4c-8e78-fbe2733fc3a5-649-c000.snappy.parquet** and **New
 Notebook**.
-This will generate a notebook with PySpark code to load the data in a dataframe and display10 rows with the header.
+This will generate a notebook with PySpark code to load the data in a dataframe and displays 10 rows with the header.

 3. Attach the notebook to a **Spark pool** and Click on **run** to execute the command.